 Requirements also vary with regard to which party has responsibility for providing documentation.
-According to Export.gov, NAFTA and the FTAs with Israel and Jordan require the exporter to complete the certificate of origin.
+According to Export.gov, USMCA and the FTAs with Israel and Jordan require the exporter to complete the certificate of origin.
 FTAs with Australia, the CAFTA-DR, Chile, and Morocco give that responsibility to the importer.

 A business can learn about a specific FTA’s documentation requirements by accessing Export.gov.

 Beyond the certificate of origin, an exporter will need to provide additional documentation.
 While specific requirements will vary based on the destination country and shipment contents, common export documents, as described by the International Trade Administration, include:

 - Commercial Invoice.
 The commercial invoice is a bill for the goods from the seller to the buyer.
 These invoices are often used by governments to determine the true value of goods when assessing customs duties.

 - Export Packing List.
 This document includes more detail and information than a standard domestic packing list, including the seller, buyer, shipper, invoice number, date of shipment, mode of transport, carrier and itemized quantity, description, type of package (i.e., box, crate, drum), quantity of packages, total net and gross weight, and package dimensions.
 The export packing list is not a substitute for the commercial invoice.